 Add a website to your channel

 Your YouTube channel isn’t a marketing oasis standing on its own.
 It’s an integral part of your overall marketing strategy.
 Using a platform like YouTube to grow your authority and build a community is a smart play, but relying on it as your only means of communication with your followers is unwise.

-As we’ve seen with the recent adpocalypse, YouTube can suddenly change the rules.
+As we saw with the 2017 adpocalypse, YouTube can suddenly change the rules.
 That’s why you need to build alternative ways to contact your followers.
 Directing people to your website, the little bit of online real estate that’s just yours, is a great way to take your following with you if something happens.

 You know the related channels menu you can see on the right hand side when you’re browsing through someone’s channel page?

 In your advanced settings, you can ask YouTube to list your channel in that box.